DamondSD/archive-of-observers/README.md

 # Archive of Observers

-A Foundry VTT module that creates a clean, cinematic **Observer Window** — perfect for streaming, recording, or showing your table a polished view without the GM chrome.
+A Foundry VTT module that creates a clean, cinematic **Observer Window** — perfect for streaming, recording, or showing your table a polished view without Foundry's GM clutter.

 Designed for Foundry VTT **v12 and v13**.